 Have each child pick a dandelion flower.
 Gather the children into a circle, sitting on the grass.
 Show them how to make a dandelion chain, using the Dandelion Chain Instructions provided.
 Have every child share one thing they learned about dandelions and then add their dandelion to a group dandelion chain.
 Ask for suggestions of where to place the chain when you’re done.

-Materials: Dandelion Chain Instructions; dandelion flowers, one per child.
+Materials: Dandelion Chain Instructions; dandelion flowers with stems, one per child.